meritoo/common-bundle/docs/Twig-Extensions/ApplicationExtension.md

 Example below.

-Name of application should be defined in `config/packages/meritoo_common.yaml` configuration file:
+Name of application may be defined in `config/packages/meritoo_common.yaml` configuration file:

 ```yaml
 meritoo_common: